-Note that Fire, Ice, and Night Sky are only available for Home Deluxe and Business licenses.
+Note that Fire, Ice, Night Sky, and Snow are only available for Home Deluxe and Business licenses.

 Hint: You can change the tool's size in a pop-up window which opens with a right mouse click in the image.
 To draw a straight line use the Shift-key.

 You can choose how the selection looks like in the program Preferences .